DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-06 Meeting Notes.md

 - If we gave Allister a gun instead of the primary spells, the game would literally play the exact same

 ##### Do Something With the Timer
+- Maybe give the player a reward for completing each "boss room" under a certain time?

 ### Levels!!!